vanshajvr/SentimentAnalyzer-Amazon/README.md

-# SentimentAnalyzer-Amazon
+# Sentiment Analysis on Amazon Reviews 🛒📝
 This project performs sentiment analysis on Amazon product reviews using a blend of traditional rule-based and state-of-the-art transformer-based NLP models.
 The goal is to classify reviews as positive, negative, or neutral by leveraging different approaches to capture sentiment nuances.

-Features
+# Features
 Multi-Method Approach:

-Rule-based sentiment analysis using VADER for quick baseline scoring

-Fine-tuned RoBERTa transformer model for deep contextual understanding

-Application of Hugging Face Transformers library for advanced sentiment classification
+  Rule-based sentiment scoring with VADER ⚖️ for fast baseline analysis Fine-tuned RoBERTa transformer 🤖 for deep contextual understanding Hugging Face Transformers library 🌟 for advanced sentiment classification

 Data Preprocessing: